ckipp01/chris-kipp.io/blog/music-of-the-month-04-2022.md

 ## Album of the Month

 I listen to a fair amount of classical and 4 Seasons by Vivaldi has always been a favorite of mine as cliche as it sounds.
-My wife and I even had a chunk of it played at our wedding, it was one of my favorite live performances I've seen when visiting Paris in Saint-Chapelle, and the rendition I'm about to suggest is just incredible.
+It was one of my favorite live performances I've seen when visiting Paris in Saint-Chapelle, and the rendition I'm about to suggest is just incredible.
 Max Richter is such a gifted composer and beautiful human being.
-This past month was the ten year anniversary of his _Recomposed by Max
-Richter: Vivaldi - The Four Seasons_, which is my album of the month this month.
+This past month was the ten year anniversary of his _Recomposed by Max Richter: Vivaldi - The Four Seasons_, which is my album of the month this month.

 <iframe max-width="560" height="315" src="https://www.youtube-nocookie.com/embed/Ebm69gW9UlI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>